dubo-dubon-duponey/sh-art/README.md

 ## Developping a new cli

-A. Out of tree:
+A. Out of tree, create a shell script:

 ```
 .
 PATH/TO/dc-library
 dc::commander::init

-# Now go do something useful
+# Now go do something useful (like looking at other cli or reading the docs)

 ```